PiRogueToolSuite/PiRogueToolSuite.github.io/content/docs/pirogue/setup/index.md

  - a Debian 12 installation on a physical or virtual machine;
  - using the `amd64` or `arm64` architecture;
+ - with at least 4GB of RAM and 40GB of disk;
  - an initial network configuration allowing internet access.

 {{< img src="img/pirogue-operating-modes.png" alt="PiRogue operating modes" class="d-block mx-auto" >}}